Chinese firm wins A123 despite U.S. tech transfer fears

 Among the lawmakers who remained opposed to the sale were two senators who questioned the government's funding of the battery company even before its bankruptcy.

-Thune and Senator Chuck Grassley, a Republican from Iowa, called on CFIUS to give a full briefing on the A123 review.
+Thune and Chuck Grassley, a Republican senator from Iowa, called on CFIUS for a full briefing on the A123 review.

 A123 received its U.S. government funds, which it used to build manufacturing plants in Michigan, as part of a $90 billion program to promote clean energy.